wavefrontHQ/docs/pages/doc/alert_target_customizing.md

   - `tags` - Point tags on the series.
   - `observed` - Number of points returned by the alert condition.
   - `firing` - Number of points that satisfy the alert condition.
   - `stats` - Series statistics: `first`, `last`, `min`, `max`, and `mean`.
 These are values for the Display Expression associated with the alert.
-If you do not set the Display Expression, the iterator returns the only the value that is associated with the alert condition.
+If you do not set the Display Expression, the iterator returns only the value that is associated with the alert condition.
 Because the condition that triggers the alert is always either 0 or not 0, that information is usually not useful.

 Only the `XXXAlertSeries` and `XXXfailingSeries` iterators iterate through an empty source (host).